zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Quest Management System Restructuring (April 2025)
+- ✅ Restructured the Quest Management functionality into a more modular architecture
+- ✅ Created specialized components for different aspects of the quest system
+- ✅ Improved code organization and maintainability
+- ✅ Reduced risk of data loss by isolating changes to specific components
+- ✅ Enhanced the separation of concerns in the quest system
+- ✅ Added tests for the new components

 ### Milestone: Oracle Reference Processing Implementation (April 2025)
 - ✅ Enhanced DataswornLinkParser to handle both link formats for oracle references